-Furthermore, it is easy to see that while running our algorithm, we can keep track of the parameters in the following result.
+Furthermore, it is straightforward to see that we can keep track of the parameters of $\oht$ as the algorithm runs.

-\begin{corollary} Given a set $\os$ of~$k$ lines such that $\Theta\ge\frac{\pi}{2}$, computing an orientation $\theta$ such that the boundary of $\oht$ has minimum number of steps, or minimum number of staircases, or it is connected, or it has the minimum number of connected components, can be done in $O(kn\log n)$ time and $O(kn)$ space. \end{corollary}
+\begin{corollary} Given a set $\os$ of~$k$ lines such that $\Theta\ge\frac{\pi}{2}$, computing an orientation $\theta$ such that the boundary of $\oht$ has the minimum number of steps, has the minimum number of staircases, is connected, or has the minimum number of connected components, can be done in $O(kn\log n)$ time and $O(kn)$ space. \end{corollary}